gregbkr/kubernetes-kargo-logging-monitoring/README.md

 ![k8s_Infra1.jpg](https://github.com/gregbkr/kubernetes-kargo-logging-monitoring/raw/master/media/k8s-infra1.JPG)

 ## What you will get:
-- Kargo: a powerful and flexible way to build, hot upgrade/migrate, and scale kubernetes (k8s)
+- **Kargo**: a powerful and flexible way to build, hot upgrade/migrate, and scale kubernetes (k8s)
 - X number of master node running : k8s for container orchestration, it will pilot and gives work to the minions
 - Y number of minion/slave/worker nodes : running the actual containers and doing the actual work
 - Z number of etcd: database to store your k8s configuration
-- Efk: we will send all k8s container logs to an elasticsearch DB, via fluentd, and visualize dashboards with kibana
+- **Efk**: we will send all k8s container logs to an elasticsearch DB, via fluentd, and visualize dashboards with kibana
-- Prometheus will monitoring all this infra, with grafana dashbaord
+- **Prometheus** will monitoring all this infra, with grafana dashbaord
-- Heapster is an alternative for monitoring your k8s cluster
+- **Heapster** is an alternative for monitoring your k8s cluster
 - K8s dashboard addon (not efk dashboard), where you can visualize k8s component in a GUI
-- Registry: a private docker registry deployed in the k8s cluster
+- **Registry**: a private docker registry deployed in the k8s cluster
-- Gitlab: a full example of continuous integration and continuous delivery of a simple app, in k8s
+- **Gitlab CI/CD**: a full example of continuous integration and continuous delivery of a simple app, in k8s
 - Service-loadbalancer (static haproxy): which is the public gateway to access your internal k8s services (kibana, grafana)
-- Dynamic loadbalancer (traefik): an alternative to haproxy, quite powerful with its dynamic service discovery and auto certification
+- **Traefik dynamic loadbalancer**: an alternative to haproxy, quite powerful with its dynamic service discovery and auto certification

 *Prerequisit:*
 - Kargo support many different types of cloud.
 I will show you the broader way to build k8s while abstracting the OS creation.
-You will just need to give to kargo some coreos hosts: IP, and ssh access.
+You will just need to give kargo some coreos hosts IP and ssh access.

 More info: you can find an overview of that setup on my blog: https://greg.satoshi.tech/